 Garcia, a computer genius, and her boyfriend Kevin Lynch both wear glasses.
 Though he apparently switched to contacts, flashbacks to Reid's youth in Criminal Minds shows that he had some of the largest glasses any child has ever worn, ever.

 And in an alternate universe episode where she never joined the SGC, we find Sam Carter wearing huge Nerd Glasses.
-Presumably in the regular timeline she just wears contacts.
-Either way, there's no denying that her (excellent) combat skills are NOT the reason she's on the team.
+It may be that in the regular timeline she wears contacts.
+Either way, there's no denying that her (excellent) combat skills are not the only reason she's on the team.